aishwaryaprabhat/goku/README.md

 GOKU uses a customisable Argo Workflows template to download models from Hugging Face and ingest them into MLFlow.
 <details>
 <summary>How to run</summary>
-To run the model ingestion with the default image, follow the following steps:
+To run the model ingestion with the default image, follow these steps:

 1. Navigate to the Argo Workflows UI (see steps in [the setup doc](docs/installation_guide.md) if unsure)
 2. Enter the "goku" namespace and click on "SUBMIT NEW WORKFLOW"